livingstonlarus/airg-langgraph/README.md

 After installation and setup, you can use the application by:

-1. Providing your existing DOCX resume and cover letter (no placeholders needed)
+1. Providing your existing DOCX resume and cover letter
 2. Running the application with your job details
 3. Retrieving the generated DOCX and PDF files from the output directory